Optimization on Weak Riemannian Manifolds: Computation of the Riemannian gradient and the Riemannian Hessian

-\end{example} The following example showcases a classical application of the Hessian of an energy functional which was originally considered to study geodesic loops in Riemannian manifolds, see e.g. \cite{Kli95}.
+The following example showcases a classical application of the Hessian of an energy function which was originally considered to study geodesic loops in Riemannian manifolds, see e.g. \cite{Kli95}.

 \begin{example} Let $M$ be a strong Riemannian manifold and denote by $H^1(\mathbb{S}^1,M)$ the space of all Sobolev $H^1$-loops with values in $M$, cf. \cite[Section 2.3 and 2.4]{Kli95} for the construction and more information on these manifolds.
-In \cite{Eli74} the energy functional
+In \cite{Eli74} the energy function

 is defined, where $\partial x$ is the $L^2$-tangent field induced by the loop $x$.
-The energy function is of interest as it's critical points are geodesics.
-The gradient of $E$ with respect to the Sobolev $H^1$-metric are computed in \cite{Eli74} as follows:
+The energy function is of interest as its critical points are geodesics.
+The gradient of $E$ with respect to the Sobolev $H^1$-metric (constructed as in Example \ref{ex:Sobolev} but with respect to the (noninvariant) $L^2$-metric from Example \ref{ex:basic}) are computed in \cite{Eli74} as follows:

 where the $\nabla$ on the right is the covariant derivative induced by the metric on $M$, $\Delta$ is the Laplace-Beltrami Operator (mapping $H^1$-loops to $H^{-1}$-loops) and one exploits that $(1-\Delta)$ is a compact invertible operator.
 Then the Hessian at $\xi_x \in T_x H^1 (\mathbb{S},M)$ is given by